-Injuries can result from abandonment, neglect, and physical and emotional abuse of the elderly.
 Skilled nursing home or caregiver abuse can include:

-- Failure to provide healthy foods
+- Failure to provide healthy or sufficient food

 - Failure to provide sufficient water